 Let’s get started.

-A Boiler is a closed vessel in which steams are generated (Water to steam) with the help of coal-burning or other fuel substances.
+A Boiler is a closed vessel in which steams is generated (from water to steam) with the help of coal-burning or other fuel substances.
+It is used in thermal power plants for steam generation and further, the steam is used for rotating the turbine for the generation of electricity.

 - Water Tube Boiler